DanielSvub/anytype/README.md

 ## Objects

-Object is an unordered set of key-value pairs.
+Object is an unordered set of key-value pairs, the keys are of type string.
 The default implementation is based on built-in Go maps.
 It is possible to make custom implementations by implementing the `Object` interface.

 ### Constructors